UofLBioinformatics/seekCRIT/README.md

 | exonStarts					            | 		 Exon start positions       								                             |
 | exonEnds						            | 		    Exon end positions           						                             |

-if no refseq file is available, we can use gtf file to builf refseq file.
+- it is not obligatory to provide REFSEQ file, we made script (GTFtoREFSEQ) to convert from gtf to refseq.

 ## Output